The Wobble Pot: How the Luftwaffe Trained Its Gunners

 by | May 8, 2026 | History & Legends, Military Aviation | 0 comments

 There is a photograph from the Second World War that stops you in your tracks.
 A young man sits in what looks like an oversized tin can, mounted on a swivelling platform, aiming a machine gun at a target while the entire contraption bucks and wobbles beneath him.
 He is sweating.
 He is probably terrified.
 And he is training to be a bomber gunner for the Luftwaffe.
-The device was called the Wackeltopf — literally, the “wobble pot” — and it was one of the most ingenious and brutal training tools of the air war.
+The device is popularly known as the Wackeltopf — literally, the “wobble pot.”
+Little official documentation of it survives, and most of what is known comes from period footage, but it was one of the most ingenious and brutal training tools of the air war.

 Quick Facts